v659/jekyll_theme-new-v659/index.md

 # my-theme

-# This is a jekyll theme for users
+*my theme* is a jekyll theme for average humans